-Team World will take a 36-point lead into the weekend at the sixth Continental Cup, presented by Monsanto.
+Team World takes 36-point lead into weekend play at Continental Cup